HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   )
 }}

-Both [cookie prefixes](https://developer.mozilla.org/docs/Web/HTTP/Cookies#cookie_prefixes) `__Host-` and `__Secure-` can be used in the cookie name to indicate that they can only be set or modified by a secure HTTPS origin.
+[Cookie prefixes](https://developer.mozilla.org/docs/Web/HTTP/Cookies#cookie_prefixes) `__Host-` and `__Secure-` can be used in the cookie name to indicate that they can only be set or modified by a secure HTTPS origin.
 This is to defend against [session fixation](https://developer.mozilla.org/docs/Web/Security/Types_of_attacks#session_fixation) attacks.

 Cookies with both prefixes must be set by a secure HTTPS origin and have the `Secure` attribute set.
 Additionally, `__Host-` cookies must not contain a `Domain` attribute and have their `Path` set to `/`, thus `__Host-` cookies are only sent back to the exact host they were set on, and so not to any parent domain.

-Here, we draw the same conclusion as last year: these prefixes have seen very low adoption on the web since their introduction 10 years ago, and so, in practice the defense-in-depth measure that they provide remains unused.
+Here, we draw the same conclusion as [last year](../2024/cookies#cookie-prefixes): these prefixes have seen very low adoption on the web since their introduction 10 years ago, and so, in practice the defense-in-depth measure that they provide remains unused.

-## Top first and third-party cookies and domains setting them
+## Top cookies and domains setting them

 {{ figure_markup(
   image="top-first-party-cookies-set.png",